 Tuning tips

-- Always say “camera is static” unless you specifically want motion.
-Most models default to drifting
+- Always write “camera is static” unless you specifically want motion.
+Sora 2, Veo 3.1, and Runway all default to a small drift you usually don’t want.

-background remains identical,hairstyle stays the same,lighting unchanged - Specify the single action clearly.
-No compound actions
+background remains identical,hairstyle stays the same,lighting unchanged.
+Models honor explicit negatives better than implied ones. - Specify one action clearly.
+No compound actions in a single clip.

 Common mistakes